AustinPriesel-Skillable/DPDP-080-fbrcdtbsdepth/CS-Lab Guides/Use Case 2/Use Case 2.md

     query that combines the data from the Suppliers table using this tertiary table.
 You'll do this later in the tutorial.

-## Exercise 4 – Query the database
+## Exercise 4 – Query the database and Review autonomous features

 ### **Task-1: Transact-SQL Queries**